awsdocs/amazon-redshift-management-guide/doc_source/managing-cluster-recovery.md

 1. On the navigation pane, choose **CLUSTERS**\.

 1. Choose **Create cluster** to create a new cluster\.
-For more information on how to create a cluster, see [Create a sample Amazon Redshift cluster](https://docs.aws.amazon.com/redshift/latest/gsg/rs-gsg-launch-sample-cluster.html) in *Amazon Redshift Getting Started*\.
+For more information on how to create a cluster, see [Create a sample Amazon Redshift cluster](https://docs.aws.amazon.com/redshift/latest/gsg/rs-gsg-launch-sample-cluster.html) in *Amazon Redshift Getting Started Guide*\.

 1. Under **Backup**, for **Cluster relocation**, choose **Enable**\.
 Relocation is disabled by default\.